hz-b/rayx/docs/src/Vulkan/Vulkan-Shader-Split.md

 ## Conclusion
 This was rather a successful experiment.
 I (_OS_) learned much more about Vulkan and GPUs.
-Once it is time to work on the vulkan engine in rayx.
+Once it is time to work on the vulkan engine in RAYX.
 This is by far, a high priority.